-Top 10 of the best electronic design software
+Top 10 of the best electronic design software in 2021

 Do you need to design the enclosure of an electronic device?
 Or to create some PCB layouts (Printed Circuit Boards)?
 Do you just need to design and simulate the assembly of some electronic products?
 Whichever your purpose, there will always be a 3D design software for it!
 Currently, there are numerous 3D design packages for electronics on the market, so we know the selection of the proper design software may be hard.
 For this reason, we have listed some of the best electronic design software, categorized upon the needs of your project.